 Ron Levy has been a Peabody faculty member since 1993.
+He serves as Department Chair during the 2017-2018 academic year.
 Prior to Peabody, Ron taught in the history department of Colorado College.
 He earned his Ph.D. from the University of Chicago, pursuing research interests in European intellectual history and the history of science.
 His professional life began with musical endeavors as a violinist with the Colorado Springs Symphony (1976 - 1982), pursuing interests in historical performance practice as a Thomas J. Watson Fellow (1984 - 85) and as a member of Chicago's period instrument ensemble,The City Musick (1986 - 90).
 Since 1994 Ron has worked with colleagues at other conservatories and arts schools nationally through the Consortium for the Liberal Education of Artists, co-chairing the organization since 2000.

 Jelena Runić coordinates the ESL Program.
 Runić obtained her Ph.D. in linguistics from the University of Connecticut.
 Her research interests include both theoretical and applied linguistics.
 In theoretical linguistics, she has worked on the morphosyntax of Slavic, Romance, Balkan, and East Asian languages, by exploring clitics, null arguments, and definiteness, among others.
 In applied linguistics, she has conducted research on error treatment in academic writing in order to help ESL writers overcome most persistent grammar mistakes.
 She has also worked on contrastive rhetoric by exploring the representation of the self between East and West.
 Runić has worked with non-native speakers of English since 1995, in both Serbia and the United States.
 In addition to ESL/EFL, she has taught general linguistics, Romanian, and Bosnian/Croatian/Serbian languages at the University of Belgrade, Indiana University, and University of Connecticut.
 For more information about ESL Click here.)

 Visiting and Part-Time Faculty